dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ## Takeaways

-The case of Componentitis, beyond its technical aspects, demonstrates the importance of pausing to examine and question our mental models and habits.
-Like many patterns in software development, components emerged as solutions to real problems, but when we began defaulting to this pattern, it became an invisible source of complexity. *Componentitis* resembles those nutritional deficiencies caused by a restricted diet: the problem isn't with any single food but rather with missing out on everything else.
+The case of *Componentitis*, beyond its technical aspects, demonstrates the importance of pausing to examine and question our mental models and habits.
+Like many patterns in software development, components emerged as solutions to real problems, but when we began defaulting to this pattern, it became a silent source of complexity. *Componentitis* resembles those nutritional deficiencies caused by a restricted diet: the problem isn't with any single food but rather with missing out on everything else.